Sex Differences in

 Our Work

 Our team investigates fetal and neonatal programming of sex differences in the healthy brain and expression of sex differences in adulthood.
-We examine hormonal, immune, and genetic regulation of brain morphology/function using multi-modal MRI/DTI technologies and associated physiology.
-We use a lifespan approach, given that we have followed a unique prenatal cohort over the last 30 years who are now (in 2022) aging into their 60’s.
+We examine hormonal, immune, and genetic regulation of brain morphology/function using multi-modal MRI/dMRI technologies and associated physiology.
+We use a lifespan approach, given that we have followed a unique prenatal cohort for over 30 years who are now (in 2026) aging into their 60’s.

 A Sample of Key Findings